expos-model/ExposR/cran-comments.md

 ## Resubmission
 This is a resubmission.

-Example was updated to run faster.
+Description was updated to use single quotes for software names and to remove extra spaces.

 ## Notes
 Messages are sent to the console with message.